Skip to main content

 Overview

 The Brita Elite (formerly known as Longlast) represents Brita's premium filtration tier, and for good reason.
 Where the standard Brita filter handles basic chlorine taste and odor reduction, the Elite steps up to tackle 30+ contaminants including lead, asbestos, benzene, and pharmaceuticals.
-At $29.78 for a 2-pack, the per-filter price is higher than Standard, but the math tells a different story when you factor in the 120-gallon lifespan — three times the capacity of Standard filters.
+Priced in the $25–$50 range, the per-filter cost is higher than Standard, but the math tells a different story when you factor in the 120-gallon lifespan — three times the capacity of Standard filters.

 The Elite uses a denser activated carbon block combined with pleated media, which is fundamentally different from the granulated carbon in Standard filters.
 This construction is what enables the NSF 42/53/401 triple certification and the 99% lead reduction that Standard filters simply cannot match.
 For anyone living in a home with older plumbing, or in a municipality with known water quality concerns, this difference is not a minor upgrade — it is a necessity.

 The trade-off is filtration speed.
 The denser media means water takes longer to pass through, which can test your patience when filling a full pitcher.
-But considering you are getting laboratory-certified lead removal for roughly $0.12 per gallon, the wait is a reasonable compromise for genuinely cleaner water.
+But considering you are getting laboratory-certified lead removal at one of the lowest per-gallon costs in the pitcher filter market, the wait is a reasonable compromise for genuinely cleaner water.

 Best For: Best Premium Pitcher Filter